American College of Chiropractic Orthopedists is a 501(c)6 non-profit organization.

 BASIC REQUIREMENTS: The applicant should be an honorable DC enrolled in a Post Doctoral Orthopedics program leading to diplomate status or Masters degree.

-AWARD AMOUNT: The award offered to the winner of the Lipe scholarship for 2022 is $1500, plus up to $600 allowance for airfare, and 2 nights hotel and conference registration.
+AWARD AMOUNT: The award offered to the winner of the Lipe scholarship is $1500, plus up to $600 allowance for airfare, and 2 nights hotel and conference registration.

 SELECTION PROCESS: By appointed panel consisting of 4 doctors who are Chiropractic Diplomates and members in good standing with the ACCO.
 One of the members shall be appointed by the executive board as the Scholarship Committee Chairman.
 He/She/They will oversee the activities of the committee and report directly to the Executive Board.